yiisoft/yii2/docs/guide/test-fixtures.md

 (e.g. a fixture about certain files and directories), you may extend from the more general base class [[yii\test\Fixture]] and override the [[yii\test\Fixture::load()|load()]] and [[yii\test\Fixture::unload()|unload()]] methods.

-When we have relations `many to many` generaly this tables are not mapped, then it's possible to load fixtures for this cases using the `dataExtra` property, like the following:
+In case of many to many relations it is possible to load fixtures for related models using the `dataExtra` property, like the following:

 ```php